It’s no secret cats rule the internet.

 Cats, Content Creation, and Community Building

-Me: Community building is a very important part of all content creation and cats seem to naturally evoke very diverse communities everywhere.
+Me: Community building is a very important part of all content creation and cats have an ability to unite very diverse communities everywhere.
 Why is that?

 Me: Ah, that’s interesting and makes a lot of sense.
-It seems to me this would be a valuable lesson for marketers trying to create content for a diverse consumer base, as well.
+It seems to me this would be a valuable lesson for marketers trying to create content for a diverse consumer base.
 Find a connection that pulls them all together and build community, content, and conversation around that center-point.

-George: It’s really boring when you try to sound smart, Laura, but yes….that’s what I’m saying.
-People like to look for similarities.
+George: It’s really boring when you try to sound smart, Laura, but yes…that’s what I’m saying.
+People like to categorize themselves based on similarities.
 If you provide them something to connect around, they will.
-Also remember that people look to different communities to fill different needs, so find your niche.
+Also, remember that people look to different communities to fill different needs, so find your niche.

 Projection and Familiarity in Content Creation

-Me: Many have said part of the reason cats are so popular is they are so relatable.
-They are a blank slate, which we can project our own feelings, emotions, and experiences onto.
+Me: Many have said part of the reason cats are so popular is they are relatable.
+They are a blank slate, upon which we can project our own feelings, emotions, and experiences.
 What do you say to that?